- Age-standardised rates

 - Annual percentage change (APC)

 Details of all cancers diagnosed in Queensland are legally required to be included in the QCR under the Public Health Act 2005.
 Notifications of patients with cancer are received from all public and private hospitals and nursing homes.
 Queensland pathology laboratories are also required to provide copies of pathology reports for cancer specimens.
 Information regarding the deaths of persons with cancer is provided to the QCR from the Registrar of Births, Deaths and Marriages.

-Non-melanoma skin cancers were not included in the comparisons of cancer types.
-This is because non-melanoma skin cancers are not registered by the QCR (similar to the practice in most other cancer registries), since many are treated in doctors’ surgeries using techniques that preclude histological confirmation.
+Basal and Squamous cell skin cancers were not included in the comparisons of cancer types.
+This is because the basal and squamous cell skin cancers are not registered by the QCR (similar to the practice in most other cancer registries), since many are treated in doctors’ surgeries using techniques that preclude histological confirmation.

 Australian Bureau of Statistics (ABS)

 Mortality data for all causes of death for Queensland residents were obtained from the Australian Bureau of Statistics.
 These data were used in relative survival calculations (see Survival).
 For all years, published and freely available mortality estimates were used .

 Queensland estimated resident population data used in calculating rates were also obtained from the Australian Bureau of Statistics .